taborgreat/creative-ideas/plan.md

 Trade db: nodea and nodeb to nodeAsking and nodeAgreeing

-Under schedule add option to show just node or children too Show version that the node is on schedule
+FINISHED AND REMOVED Under schedule add option to show just node or children too Show version that the node is on schedule

 Invites in db